bridge-core/bridge-core.github.io/content/docs/extension-docs/json/file-definitions.md

 ---
-description: 'Documentation on how to register new file types to bridge..'
+description: 'Documentation on how to register new file types to bridge.'
 sidebar: 'extensions'
 ---